Monday, August 7, 2017

 • Even If The Apostle Peter Were The Rock Of Matthew 16:18, That Fact Would Still Not Grant The Pope Universal Jurisdiction Over Christendom:

 -The establishment of some sort of authoritative office with successors is nowhere present in Matthew 16.
-Roman Catholics are placing too much weight on a single passage of Scripture.
-They are merely reading ideas into a context where such notions are absent.
-Even if Peter were the rock of Matthew 16:18, that would still not make Peter the first pope of the Roman Catholic Church.
+Roman Catholics are placing too much weight on this passage by reading ideas into it where such notions are absent.
+Further, even if Peter were the rock of Matthew 16:18, that would still not make Peter the first pope of the Roman Catholic Church.
 There are scholars who hold to that view, yet reject the claims to authority made by the papacy.

 Monday, July 3, 2017